2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

-Estrogen receptor (ER)-positive breast cancer can be successfully treated with an anti-estrogen hormone (endocrine) therapy in most cases, but resistance is common.
+Estrogen receptor (ER)-positive breast cancer can be successfully treated with an anti-estrogen (endocrine) therapy in most cases, but resistance is common.
 Dr. Sgroi is identifying predictors of treatment response in ER-positive breast cancers that can assist oncologists in the treatment-making process.
-The gene HOXB13 is expressed in some ER-positive breast cancers and is shown to be a predictor of hormonal responsiveness, but the mechanism is poorly understood.
+The gene HOXB13 is expressed in some ER-positive breast cancers and is shown to be a predictor of response to endocrine treatments, but the mechanism is poorly understood.
 Dr. Sgroi is working to understand why HOXB13 predicts the benefit from extended endocrine therapy in women with ER-positive breast cancer, which will provide new avenues of treatment for ER-positive breast cancers that are resistant to anti-estrogen therapy.

 Progress Thus Far

 Dr. Sgroi and his team have made several key insights into the role of HOXB13 in response to endocrine therapies.
-He and his team found that HOXB13-expressing tumors display a significant growth advantage as compared to those tumors not expressing HOXB13 that are driven, in part, by ovarian hormones and immune suppression.
+He and his team found that HOXB13-expressing tumors display a significant growth advantage as compared to those tumors not expressing HOXB13.
+This response is driven, in part, by ovarian hormones and immune suppression.
+The team also discovered that HOXB13 alters the tumor immune microenvironment.
+These findings could lead to novel combinations of anti-hormonal therapies and immunotherapies for patients with HOXB13-expressing ER-positive breast cancer.

 What’s next

-Dr. Sgroi and his team will follow on these observations using a HOXB13-expressing breast cancer model to characterize the tumor immune microenvironment and understand how hormones synergize with HOXB13 to generate immune suppression of tumors.
+Dr. Sgroi and his team will follow on these observations using a HOXB13-expressing breast cancer model to determine the role of lymphocytes, a type of immune cell, in ER-positive breast cancer and investigate the role that ovarian hormones play in modulating the immune microenvironment.

 Biography